 Although this is still a fail-safe method, booking a feature at the Cantab is no longer by invitation only.
 Local or touring poets may apply by email by contacting Myles Taylor at firstname.lastname@example.org or Dawn Gabriel at email@example.com.

 - Send a short bio describing your concrete poetry accomplishments.
 Slam titles, publication credits, and residencies are all helpful information.
 Do not send unsolicited attachments.

 - If there is any chance that the curators are not familiar with your work, send DIRECT LINKS to one or more audio or video samples.
 Live recording is preferable, but high-quality is not necessary.
 No poet will be considered for a feature without a sample of out-loud performance or reading!
 Written samples will not be considered.

 - Please remember that booking is a competitive, subjective process conducted by two cooperating individuals on behalf of a specific audience; the curators have day jobs, blind spots, and fewer than four dozen spots to fill per year.
 Poets not booked for a feature are encouraged to rock the open mic.

 Other information you may find helpful:

 - The Boston Poetry Slam does not book music acts.
-If music figures more prominently than poetry in your work, or if you require some kind of accompaniment, please seek a feature elsewhere.
-You may wish to contact the booking agent for music at the Cantab Lounge, Mickey Bliss.
+If music figures more prominently than poetry in your work, or if you require some kind of accompaniment, please seek a feature at a different series.

 - Double features who are touring together are subject to the same restrictions (and benefits) as solo poets.
 For this reason, the show rarely books troupes of poets.
 Please do not ask to double-schedule with an already-booked feature.

 - Compensation is based on attendance on the night of your show; features are also encouraged to vend product.
 Housing is available only with advance notice.

 - You may wish to extend your visit to a New England tour.
 Please see the NorthBEAST links in the sidebar to contact other local poetry slams.